GlebBalashevich/SMART-ANALYTICS-BACKEND/README.md

 - Swagger UI: http://localhost:8080/swagger-ui.html

 ### Data
-On startup, the application will initialize the database and fill it with predefined valuesy
+On startup, the application will initialize the database and fill it with predefined values
 1. Department.
   Two departments records will be inserted:
   - "Java Enterprise Solutions"
   - "Frontend Enterprise Solutions"
   For Departments only read operations available (create/update/delete - out of scope)
 2. Employee.
   Several records will be inserted to the 'employee' table for more convenient testing.
-  For Employees all CRUD opeartions available.
+  For Employees all CRUD operations available.
 The manager cannot manage employees from other departments.
 3. Authentication
   Two records will be added to the 'authentication' table, one for each department:
   - 'java_solutions@mail.com' email - for "Java Enterprise Solutions"
   - 'frontend_solutions@mail.com' - for "Frontend Enterprise Solutions"
   To use the application api it is necessary to register with one of the email addresses.
-  Password requirements: 8+ characters, at least one UperCase letter and One LowerCase letter and One number.
+  Password requirements: 8+ characters, at least one UpperCase letter, and one LowerCase letter, and one number.